wwarthen/RomWBW/Source/Doc/UserGuide.md

-If you look in the Binary directory of the distribution, you will see that there are more disk (slice) images than the 6 that are included in the "combo" disk images.
+If you look in the Binary directory of the distribution, you will see that there are more disk (slice) images than the 6 that are included in the Combo Disk Images.
 These images are identified by looking for the files that start with hd1k_ or hd512_.

 #### Adding Slices to Combo Image

-You can add slices to the combo disk images simply by tacking slices onto the end.
+You can add slices to the Combo Disk Images simply by tacking slices onto the end.
 For example, if you want to add a slice containing the MSX ROMs to the end of the combo image, you could use one of the following command lines depending on your operating